railsmith/rest-api/README.md

 # README

-A thin restful API using Grape, MongoDB and RSpec API documentation mounted on Rails 5.
+A thin restful API mounted on Rails 5 using Grape, MongoDB and RSpec API documentation .

 ### Prerequisites